Aubrey Plaza to lead Hulu drama pilot 'Olga Dies Dreaming' | Entertainment

 - United States

-''Parks and Recreation'' star Aubrey Plaza is set to feature in an Hulu's upcoming drama pilot.

-Titled ''Olga Dies Dreaming'', the pilot is based on the forthcoming novel by Xochitl Gonzalez, reported Deadline.

-The prospective series centres on a Nuyorican brother and sister from gentrifying Sunset Park, Brooklyn who are reckoning with their absent, politically radical mother and their glittering careers among New York City’s elite in the wake of Hurricane Maria.
+Hollywood star Aubrey Plaza, who worked on the popular sitcom 'Parks and Recreation', is all set to star in the Hulu drama pilot 'Olga Dies Dreaming'.
+According to Variety, the show was ordered to pilot at the streamer back in April.
+It will narrate the story of a Nuyorican brother and sister (Plaza) from a gentrifying Sunset Park, Brooklyn, reckoning with the absent, politically radical mother and their glittering careers among New York City's elite in the wake of Hurricane Maria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)